BlackSound1/textual-system-monitor/README.md

 pip install --user pipenv
 ```

 *Note*: If you don't want to use Pipenv, a `requirements.txt` file has been provided.
-It should be possible to install
-all dependencies with that.

 # Getting Started